kdbanman/hashStep/README.md

 <!-- -->

-- write bower and npm project jsons
+- set up logging socket.io server with express sessions

 <!-- -->

-- set up logging socket.io server
+- point stateHash.gameruum.io and hashStep.gameruum.io correctly on nginx

 <!-- -->

-- point stateHash.gameruum.io and hashStep.gameruum.io correctly
+- convert rand.js to an object `generator` as per the spec
+    - callbacks for devops simplicity - fuck deployment scripts

 # about